 While the article is geared towards people who work for an employer and have an unsteady income, like someone who works on a 100% commission basis, the advice works for independent consultants who need to find clients and other self-employed individuals.

 5 ways to manage a ‘flexible’ income, Amanda Gengler, Money Magazine, September 2, 2008

 Updated September 17, 2011 and originally published September 4, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.